lodgeit-labs/FOL_solvers/prolog/determinancy_checker/README.md

 * less code repetition
 * when you step inside a '!', it takes one skip to get to the wrapped call
 ###### v2 downsides:
-* throws don't happen right in the '!' predicate, so you cannot just press 'r' in gtrace to try the call again, you have to step out of the helper pred first.
+* throws don't happen right in the '!' predicate, so you cannot just press 'r' in guitracer to try the call again, you have to step out of the helper pred first.

 ##### determinancy_checker_semidet